rybaier/100-days-of-code/README.md

 - django is super nice compared to mongodb from the shell experience to the GUI it seems so much more streamlined.
 I am really enjoying python and django both, after some initial struggles I am finding the concepts easy to grasp and debugging errors I run into hasn't been taking me very long to get through
   - link to the commit for this evenings work not sure if it'll will be accessible to anyone but those in class with me. https://git.generalassemb.ly/ryanbaier/django-api-lab/commit/a7d31daaf859582b883ab3e6dca1dc0553f90d5c

+## Day 8 2/24
+- worked on django views/ templates/ and classbased views with serilizers
+- thoughts: it is super nice to be able to manipulate the front end with the backend.
+I also find it to be incredibly organized.
+I'm really starting to get a hang of django.
+There is a ton of new syntax, I think I am absorbing it fairly well.
+Overall looking forward to working with it more on larger scale projects.
+I'm going to work on user authentication with django next and maybe return to my lotr-tt backend project for a bit tomorrow.
+  - link to the commit for this evenings work https://git.generalassemb.ly/seir-1213/scribble/pull/1/commits/2deaba335cbb3404a6cce34a08caf83400f4e22c